 iMedical was incorporated on July 3, 2014 under the Canada Business Corporations Act.
 Sensor Mobility Inc. was incorporated on July 22, 2009 under the laws of the Province of Ontario, Canada.
 Sensor Mobility was also engaged in research and development activities within the remote monitoring segment of preventative care.
 On August 11, 2014, all the stockholders of Sensor Mobility entered into a series of rollover agreements for the sale of their shares to iMedical.
 Pursuant to these agreements, all the stockholders of Sensor Mobility received twice the number of shares of iMedical in exchange for their shares in Sensor Mobility.
-Accordingly, iMedical issued 11,829,500 shares in exchange for 5,914,750 shares of Sensor Mobility became the majority stockholders of iMedical in such transaction, it was accounted for as a reverse merger and was treated as an acquisition of iMedical (legal acquirer) and a recapitalization of Sensor Mobility (accounting acquirer).
-As Sensor Mobility was the historical operations reflected in this prospectus for the periods prior to November 21, 2014 are those of Sensor Mobility.
+Accordingly, iMedical issued 11,829,500 shares in exchange for 5,914,750 shares of Sensor Mobility, which were subsequently cancelled, effective November 21, 2014.
+As the former stockholders of Sensor Mobility became the majority stockholders of iMedical in such transaction, it was accounted for as a reverse merger and was treated as an acquisition of iMedical (legal acquirer) and a recapitalization of Sensor Mobility (accounting acquirer).
+As Sensor Mobility was the accounting acquirer, the results of its operations carried over.
+Consequently, the assets and liabilities and the historical operations reflected in this prospectus for the periods prior to November 21, 2014 are those of Sensor Mobility.
 Effective from November 21, 2014, iMedical's financial statements include the assets, liabilities and operations of iMedical.

 Our principal executive office is located at 275 Shoreline Drive, Redwood City, California, and our telephone number is (416) 214-3678.
-We also have executive offices at75 International Blvd., Suite 300, Toronto, ON Canada M9W 6L9.
+We also have executive offices at 75 International Blvd., Suite 300, Toronto, ON Canada M9W 6L9.
 Our website address is www.biotricity.com.
 The information on our website is not part of this prospectus.